Is Ascentria Care Alliance a detention center for immigrant children?

 The Office for Refugee Resettlement (ORR) is responsible for children who are separated from their parents.
 Please visit their website here

-We encourage you to contact your local representatives
+or call 202.401.9246.
+To advocate for children at the border, we encourage you to contact your local representatives

 What are the ages of URMs in need of care?